EBI-Metagenomics/EMG-docs/docs/portal.rst

 **Figure 13**.
 Filter options on the projects list view.

-The comparison tool will list all your non-amplicon projects in the private area, for you ready to compare, where else in the public area you will find a list of all publicly available projects in EMG.
+The comparison tool will list all your non-amplicon projects in the private area, for you ready to compare.
+Currently we do not permit the comparison of public and private data.
+In the public area you will find a list of all publicly available projects in EMG.